andijakl/MachineLearning/README.md

 Explore the following labs within the repository:

-1. **Lab 1 - Python, NumPy, and pandas**: Learn the basics of data manipulation and analysis using Python libraries.
+1. **Lab 1 – Python, NumPy, and pandas**: Learn the basics of data manipulation and analysis using Python libraries.
-2. **Lab 2 - Scikit-learn for heart disease prediction**: Apply machine learning algorithms to predict heart disease risk.
+2. **Lab 2 – Scikit-learn for heart disease prediction**: Apply machine learning algorithms to predict heart disease risk.
-3. **Lab 3 - Deep learning for colorectal cancer detection**: Dive into neural networks and deep learning techniques based on TensorFlow.
+3. **Lab 3 – Deep learning for colorectal cancer detection**: Dive into neural networks and deep learning techniques based on TensorFlow.
+4. **Lab 3b – Generative AI and Foundation Models with Amazon PartyRock**: Explore generative AI and prompt design through a no-code visual app editor at no cost.

 Feel free to contribute by submitting pull requests, reporting issues, or improving existing code.
 Let's learn together!